 Miss Osbourne blew out a short breath.
 “Thank you, Carter.”

 My heart pounded and my palms were slick with sweat, but no one batted an eye.
 This was the type of thing I did, after all, and despite my misgivings I couldn’t leave Remy to the tender mercies of Kennedy and his mates.
 I wasn’t that cruel.

-Kennedy’s hateful gaze was drilling a hole between my shoulder blades, but I thrust all thoughts of him from my mind.
+Kennedy’s hateful gaze drilled a hole between my shoulder blades, but I thrust all thoughts of him from my mind.
 Jake and I shuffled across, making space for Remy on my other side as he sauntered down the aisle towards us.

 Remy slid into the empty chair and flashed me a smile so brilliant I was momentarily blinded by it.
 “Thank you, mon chou.”

 “No worries,” I ground out, tamping down irritation that he presumed to give me a pet name.
 Sure, I’d offered to help him, but we weren’t friends.
-I didn’t know him from Adam or Adam’s off ox.
+I didn’t know him, and he certainly didn’t know me.

-Miss Osbourne got to work passing around our diaries and class timetables, and soft chatter quickly smothered the echo of silence.
+Miss Osbourne got to work passing around our diaries and class timetables, and chatter soon smothered the lingering echo of silence.
 Remy propped his chin in one hand and zeroed in on me.
 “You’re the school captain, right?”

 “Um…yeah.”
 I ducked my head so my hair flopped over my face, concealing my discomfort.
 I was proud of my new position, especially since I’d been elected to it, but the extra attention would take some getting used to.
 Forcing a smile, I offered him my hand.
 “I’m Carter Cantwell.”